 He has been at the specialist centre for just four weeks, but already his body has come on leaps and bounds.

 He said: “The body is a funny thing and it can sometimes tease you.
 In the last two weeks I have seen massive improvements in my rehabilitation and so much mobility has come back to my body.

 “Everyone has said I look so much better and more myself.
-My legs are getting stronger, but you have got to take one day at a time because there is the chance you could lose all the progress you have made.
+My legs are getting stronger, but you have got to take one day at a time because there is the chance you could lose all the progress you

 “My goal is to walk out of here, but if not, then I will adapt.